What You Need to Know

 AHP health plans also don’t have to offer all of the ACA’s essential health benefits.
 These plans can adjust premiums based on age, gender and the industry in which you work — none of which is permitted for policies sold on the Health Insurance Marketplace.

-As you approach your 65th birthday and the chance to enroll in Medicare, you may still need reliable coverage for all your healthcare needs.
+As you approach your 65th birthday and the chance to enroll in Medicare coverage, you may still need reliable insurance for all your healthcare needs.
 Because ACA plans can be costly if you don’t qualify for premiums, some older Americans opt for an alternative like short-term health insurance or an association health plan.

 When you’re ready to move ahead, take the time to carefully consider the pros and cons of each option in light of your particular situation, meaning your health and that of anyone else the policy will cover and what your budget can afford.

-When you’ve narrowed down your choices, be sure to read all of the exclusions (what’s not covered), get a clear understanding of your benefits and all costs aside from premiums, and, if you need more help, talk to an insurance expert for guidance.
+When you’ve narrowed down your choices, be sure to read all of the exclusions (what’s not covered), get a clear understanding of your benefits and all out-of-pocket costs aside from premiums, and, if you need more help, talk to a health insurance agent for guidance.

 While no option is perfect, having some health coverage is better than having none at all as you bridge the gap until you turn 65.